jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 To Do

+## Percent Bars

+To Do

+## Config Server

+Since Version 5 of AdapTable Config Server (which enabled remote storage of State) has been deprecated in favour of the more powerful State Options functions.

+In Version 7 Config Server has finally been removed.

 ## Demo

 To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com).
 Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).